 The 70-inch by 40-inch bath sheet is slightly larger and will absorb more due to its size but is considerably more expensive: $58.
 The standard bath towel was the right size for me.
 I would hesitate to use the larger bath sheet on a smaller child, as they don’t need the extra-absorbency and are likely to trip on it as they move around.

 Do the towels work for sensitive skin?

-Yes, my two-year-old has sensitive skin, and he didn’t have any problems using the Serena & Lily towels.
+Yes, my 2-year-old has sensitive skin, and he didn’t have any problems using the Serena & Lily towels.
 My family members are more sensitive to laundry products than materials.
 We washed the towels before our first use, as recommended, and we didn’t notice any issues or flare-ups.